ReflectCode/Layout_RecyclerView/readme.md

 ## Dev Notes

-* Credits for Android project - http://www.androidauthority.com/how-to-build-an-image-gallery-app-718976/

-* **RecyclerView**

-For RecyclerView on iOS side 'UICollectionView' is used.
+* **RecyclerView** - For RecyclerView on iOS side 'UICollectionView' is used.
 The 'cell_layout.xml' from android project is ported to xib file and used as layout for the 'UICollectionViewCell'
 To handle button tap event addTarget() is used.
-UILabel and UIImageView do not have addTarget(), for these controls 'UITapGestureRecognizer' is assigned
+UILabel and UIImageView do not have addTarget(), for these controls 'UITapGestureRecognizer' is assigned.

-* **Snackbar**

-Swift implementation of android 'Snackbar' control is provided using custom lib 'RC_Snackbar.swift' developed by ReflectCode
+* **Snackbar** - We were not able to identify suitable library which provides this functionality.
+Therefore swift implementation of android 'Snackbar' control is provided using custom lib 'RC_Snackbar.swift' developed by ReflectCode.

-* **Toast**

-Swift implementation of android 'Toast' control is provided using custom lib 'RC_toast.swift' developed by ReflectCode
+* **Toast** - Swift implementation of android 'Toast' control is provided using custom lib 'RC_toast.swift' developed by ReflectCode.

-* **Resources**

-During compilation Android creates R.java providing good type-safety.
+* **Resources** - During compilation Android creates R.java providing good type-safety.
 Taking inspiration from [R.swift lib](https://github.com/mac-cain13/R.swift), RC generates 'R.swift' file which provide type-safe access to all the resources.
-To access the resources 'RC_GetResources.swift' provides various methods which are inlined with android 'Resources' class
+To access the resources 'RC_GetResources.swift' provides various methods which are inlined with android 'Resources' class.

+### Credits for Android project - http://www.androidauthority.com/how-to-build-an-image-gallery-app-718976/

 ## Screen shots